namu-labs-dev/Namu-Design-System/docs/react/getting-started.en-US.md

 title: Getting Started
 ---

-Ant Design React is dedicated to providing a **good development experience** for programmers.
+Namu Design React is dedicated to providing a **good development experience** for programmers.
 Before starting, it is recommended to learn [React](https://react.dev) first, and correctly install and configure [Node.js](https://nodejs.org/) v16 or above.

 The official guide also assumes that you have intermediate knowledge about HTML, CSS, and JavaScript, and React.
 If you are just starting to learn front-end or React, it may not be the best idea to use the UI framework as your first step.